duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 ##

 ## Burn the SD card {#burn-sd-card}

+warning: this currently only works on Ubuntu OS

 Plug the SD card in the computer using the card reader.
 Then initalize it by running the command: